intel/llvm/sycl/doc/design/CompileTimeProperties.md

 }
 ```

-To precisely control the location we insert the annotation information for the targetted
+To precisely control the location of the annotation information for the targetted
 pointer defereference, We invoke a SYCL builtin in the header.
 The builtin
-`__builtin_intel_sycl_ptr_annotation` decorates one of the pointer variables of the
+`__builtin_intel_sycl_ptr_annotation` decorates one of the pointer variables,
-class, and the parameters to this builtin represent the properties.
+and the parameters to this builtin represent the properties.

 ```
 namespace sycl::ext::oneapi {